+{where $\mu$ is a complex parameter; see Theorem \ref{thm:Srecrel} below.
+The objective is to extend Taneda's method to prove directly and constructively that the rational functions $S_n(z;\mu)$ defined by \eqref{eq:Srecrel} are indeed polynomials. }

-where $\mu$ is a complex parameter.
-Here there is one more term $\ds S_n \deriv{S_n}{z}$, and $z$ in the main term implies that the root $z=0$ of $S_n$, if exists, will accumulate.
-We continue to employ Taneda's trick, by defining another Hirota-like operator
+Note that in \eqref{eq:Srecrel}, there is one more term $S_n \deriv{S_n}{z}$, and $z$ in the main term implies that the root $z=0$ of $S_{n}(z;\mu)$, if exists, will accumulate.
+To employ Taneda's {method}, we define another Hirota-like operator